fb pixel

 What kind of research interests do I need to have?

-Whether you are in the thesis or course/project stream, here are no specific research interests you need to have, however, one of the things we consider in assessing applications is whether any of our faculty have expertise in your desired research area.
+Whether you are in the thesis or KSP stream, there are no specific research interests you need to have, however, one of the things we consider in assessing applications is whether any of our faculty have expertise in your desired research area.
 If not, you are unlikely to be a successful applicant.

 How do I find a supervisor?